Ozzah/SeatingPlanOptimization/README.md

 E0104 12:35:56.123456 40144 linear_solver.cc:1869] No solution exists.
 MPSolverInterface::result_status_ = MPSOLVER_INFEASIBLE
 ```

-### Output
+### Result

-The output will show which guests should be assigned to which table.
+The result file will show which guests should be assigned to which table.
 It will show the reward for each individual, as well as the reward for the table overall.
 At the end, the total reward is shown.
 Note, the per-guest, per-table, and overall rewards shown in the output file are exactly double the objective value reported by CBC, since we count the reward for guest `i` paired with guest `j`, and again the reward for guest `j` paired with guest `i`.

 ## To Do

-1. Allow to interrupt and terminate early, but still write incumbent solution to results file.
-2. Allow other solvers such as CPLEX/Gurobi, not just `CBC_MIXED_INTEGER_PROGRAMMING`.
-3. Use more advanced mathematical programming techniques, such as column generation or a Lagrangian heuristic.
+1. Use more advanced mathematical programming techniques, such as column generation or a Lagrangian heuristic.
-4. Warm-start with an initial solution provided by a genetic algorithm.
+2. Warm-start with an initial solution provided by a genetic algorithm.
-5. Use goal programming: first solve the total reward maximisation problem, then solve the problem of maximising individual reward s.t. relaxed total reward.
+3. Use goal programming: first solve the total reward maximisation problem, then solve the problem of maximising individual reward s.t. relaxed total reward.
 This should eliminate the situation where one unlucky individual from a clique is assigned away from their friends, for instance when the clique size is 11 but the maximum table size is 10.